signalshore/signalshore.github.io/content/2019-02-24-Sandakphu-Trek.md

 As this was the second last day of the trek we all gathers in the men's dorm and everyone shared small bits and pieces about what they would be taking away from the trek.
-This was also amazing.
-So many beautiful people pouring some parts of their heart out. :-)
+This was another noteworthy experience.

 28th marked the last day of the trek and quite possibly the last day some of us would ever see each other again.
 We started off early in